What do you want to learn?

 Shipping carriers handle the last-mile delivery process, most often by truck or air shipping.
 You’ll want to make sure you have proper order tracking set up on your store, so customers can follow along on the progress of their deliveries.

 “We love that ShipBob actually operates its fulfilment centres — they know their operations and they are very clear about it.
 ShipBob having multiple locations was also huge for us.
 Keeping our inventory in Chicago and Los Angeles has brought cost savings since we ship from the locations that are closest to the customer.”

 Courtney Lee, founder of Prymal

 6 tips to improve order filling

-Optimizing the order filling process is crucial to increase supply chain efficiency.
+Optimising the order filling process is crucial to increase supply chain efficiency.
 Here are some tips on how to improve order filling for your company.

-1. Organize inventory mindfully
+1. Organise inventory mindfully

 2. Set up picking routes

 Picking routes help order the order picker to find the required goods.
 The routes are set up keeping the zone, the height of the locations, and safety regulation in mind.
 These routes help the warehouse picker determine which direction to drive the delivery vehicle in.